On the Type IIb solutions to mean curvature flow: Proof of Theorem

+In this section we obtain an generalized result (Theorem \ref{main1}) to show that the longtime solution to mean curvature flow satisfying certain conditions would be Type IIb.
+Theorem 1.2 is a corollary of Theorem \ref{main1}.

-The next theorem of this paper implies the mean curvature flow with initial data $M_0$ for the case $\alpha>1$ must be Type IIb (see Corollary \ref{application_2}).
-Before presenting the second theorem of this paper, we recall the definition of $\delta$-Andrews' noncollapsing condition. \begin{defn}\cite{A}\cite{SW}\cite{Hasl} ($\delta$-Andrews' noncollapsing condition) If $M$ is a smooth, complete, mean-convex embedded hypersurface (possibly noncompact) with $M=\partial K$, then $M$ satisfies the $\delta$-Andrews' noncollapsing condition for $\delta>0$ if for every $p\in M$ there are closed balls $\bar{B}_{Int}\subseteq K$ and $\bar{B}_ {Ext}\subseteq \mathbb{R}^{n+1}\backslash Int(K)$ of radius at least $\frac{\delta}{H(p)}$ that are tangent to $M$ at $p$ from the interior and exterior of $M$ respectively. \end{defn}
+We first recall the definition of $\delta$-Andrews' noncollapsing condition. \begin{defn}\cite{A}\cite{SW}\cite{Hasl} ($\delta$-Andrews' noncollapsing condition) If $M$ is a smooth, complete, mean-convex embedded hypersurface (possibly noncompact) with $M=\partial K$, then $M$ satisfies the $\delta$-Andrews' noncollapsing condition for $\delta>0$ if for every $p\in M$ there are closed balls $\bar{B}_{Int}\subseteq K$ and $\bar{B}_ {Ext}\subseteq \mathbb{R}^{n+1}\backslash Int(K)$ of radius at least $\frac{\delta}{H(p)}$ that are tangent to $M$ at $p$ from the interior and exterior of $M$ respectively. \end{defn} \begin{rem} Compare to the definitions of $\delta$-Andrews' noncollapsing condition used in \cite{A}\cite{SW}\cite{Hasl}, the hypersurfaces satisfying the $\delta$-Andrews' noncollapsing condition in Definition \ref{andrew_condition} could be noncompact.
+Clearly, the closed mean-convex embedded hypersurfaces always satisfying the $\delta$-Andrews' noncollapsing condition for some $\delta>0$.
+Howerver, there are some noncompact mean-convex embedded hypersurfaces, for example the grim reaper, do not satisfy the $\delta$-Andrews' noncollapsing condition. \end{rem}

-The second theorem of this paper is the following \begin{thm} Let $M_t$, $t\in[0,T)$, be the solution to the mean-convex mean curvature flow for the embedded complete noncompact hypersurface in $\mathbb{R}^{n+1}$.
-Suppose that there exist a fixed vector $\omega$ and positive constants $\epsilon$, $C$ such that
+The main theorem of this section is the following \begin{thm} (A) Let $M_t$ be a solution to the mean curvature flow for immersed noncompact hypersurface in $\mathbb{R}^{n+1}$.
+Suppose that there exist a fixed vector $\omega$ and constants $C_1$, $C_2$ such that